 Vorarlberg’s top chefs rely on creativity in the kitchen and, whenever possible, the use of regional ingredients.
 They enjoy sharing their philosophy and introducing others to their culinary arts during cooking courses.

 - The cooking course series offered by Karin Kaufmann focuses on regional and seasonal specialties, prepared according to old recipes with contemporary updates.
 To host her cooking courses, Karin Kaufmann has lovingly restored the Gasthaus Engel inn in Egg and transformed it into a cooking school.
 Numerous courses are on the programme each and every month.
-Participation, which includes food, wine and a 4-course meal you cook yourself, costs from EUR 140 per person.
-A two-part cooking session has been added to the programme from autumn of 2019.
-Preparations will take place on Friday evening, while cooking and eating will be on Saturday at noon.
-Karin Kaufmann’s first cook book, entitled “Frau Kaufmann kocht,” will also be published by AT Verlag in autumn 2019.
+In autumn 2020 the new autumn-winter programme will continue.
+Karin Kaufmann’s first cook book, entitled “Frau Kaufmann kocht,” has been published by AT Verlag in autumn 2019.

 www.fraukaufmann.at (in German)